bensampson5/libsv/README.rst

     --build-arg GID=$(id -g) \
     -t libsv .

-Then, start a new docker container using the LibSV image and mount the project folder to the docker container:
+Then, start a new docker container using the LibSV image and mount the project folder to the container:

 .. code:: bash